baovien/game-modding-bachelors-thesis/README.md

+### Bachelor's Thesis

 # Designing for Extensibility: Allowing third party modifications in modern video games
+The Bachelor’s Thesis was written for the University of Agder in the spring of 2018.
+The subject of the research is modding in modern video games.
+Particularly what measures developers take when allowing mods in their game.

 ## Abstract
 This thesis investigates what measures developers take to allow third party modifications in modern